Sinzdri/Sinzdri/README.md

 ### Hi there, I've recently completed a software development skills bootcamp and am looking for opportunities to make use of, develop and build upon those skills.
-I'm currently primarily working on creating a basic chess game in Java.
+At the moment on here I'm primarily working on a simple Java Chess project.

 <!--